 The impossibly technicolor quetzal is the national bird of Guatemala.
 It’s also the name of the country’s currency and a really great reason to start planning a visit to Guatemala right now.

 The awesome ceiba, sacred to the Mayans, is the national tree of Guatemala.
-The thing starts its live covered in enormous spikes and can grow more than 200 feet (70 meters) tall.
+The thing starts its life covered in enormous spikes and can grow more than 200 feet (70 meters) tall.

 Guatemala is part of the Mundo Maya (along with southern Mexico, Belize and Honduras) and home to Uaxactun archaeological site just a few miles beyond Tikal.
 We’ve visited more than 60 Mayan archaeological sites since the Journey began and Uaxactun is our top spot for anyone interested in being part of authentic, less-crowded ceremonies marking the mysterious end of the Mayan long count calendar in 2012.